Russia, China Sign Economic Deals Despite Western Criticism | 📰 LatestLY

+Xi told Mishustin that China and Russia would continue to offer each other "firm support on issues concerning each other's core interests and strengthen collaboration in multilateral arenas."

+He added that the two countries should "push cooperation in various fields to a higher level" and "raise the level of economic, trade and investment cooperation."

-"Today, relations between Russia and China are at an unprecedented high level," Mishustin told Li outside Beijing's Great Hall of the People.
+During an earlier meeting with Li, Mishustin said that "relations between Russia and China are at an unprecedented high level."

 "They are characterized by mutual respect of each other's interests, the desire to jointly respond to challenges, which is associated with increased turbulence in the international arena and the pattern of sensational pressure from the collective West," he added.